-While the list of family things to see and do in Somerset is a long one, there are few things foodies are likely to be more interested in than Cheddar, the place that gave its name to Britain’s most popular cheese.
+While the list of family things to see and do in Somerset is a long one, there are quite a few things to do in Cheddar Gorge that are great activities for families and kids.

-The village of Cheddar was indeed where this most ubiquitous of dairy products emerged in the 12th century, with the local caves providing ideal locations for the maturing process.
-While Cheddar is now made all over the world and is extremely popular in many countries, it is still produced locally and those who love the stuff can go on the Cheddar Gorge Cheese Company VIP tour.
+Known for its cheesmaking, the village of Cheddar was indeed where this most ubiquitous of dairy products emerged in the 12th century, with the local caves providing ideal locations for the maturing process.
+While Cheddar is now made all over the world and is extremely popular in many countries, it is still produced locally.

 Visitors will be able to learn more about how the cheese is made, see where it is matured and, of course, taste the only Cheddar cheese actually made in Cheddar today.